IBM/dbb-zappbuild/docs/the-git-based-process-you-need-for-mainframe-development-DRAFT/introduction.md

 Some aims and assumptions which guided our recommendations include:

+- We are focusing on recommending an effective branching strategy and workflow.
+Beyond relying on `git` and the facilities commonly provided by hosted `git` service providers, we make few assumptions about the tools chosen  - except, obviously IBM Dependency-Based Build and IBM UrbanCode Deploy.
+  - For instance, developers could choose VSCode, Eclipse/IDz or another modern IDE as their editor and use their integrated support for `git`.
+Alternatively, any editor might be combined with the use of `git`'s command line interface (CLI).

 - The workflow and branching scheme should both scale-up and scale-down.
   - Small teams with simple and infrequent changes will be able to easily understand, adopt and have a good experience.
   - Large busy teams with many concurrent activities will be able to plan, track and execute with maximum agility using the same fundamental principles.